Learn What Optional Certifications Can Advance Your Career as a Medical Assistant

 American Medical Technologists (AMT) is a not-for-profit association of allied health professionals.
 In addition to certification, AMT provides members ongoing support to maintain skills and competencies, learn and grow in their chosen professions, and sustain quality in the workplace.

-3. The National Certified Medical Assistant (NCMA) offered through the National Center for Competency Testing (NCCT)
+3. National Certified Medical Assistant (NCMA)

 About the NCMA Exam